meilisearch/documentation/learn/core_concepts/the_primary_key.md

     "price": 5.00
   },
   {
-   "id": 1,
+   "id": 2,
-    "title": "Diary of a Wimpy Kid: The Last Straw", "author": "Jeff Kinney",
+    "title": "Black Leopard, Red Wolf",
+    "author": "Marlon James",
-    "genres": ["comedy","humor"],
+    "genres": ["fantasy","drama"],
     "price": 5.00
   }
 ]
 ```

+Aside from the primary key, **documents in the same index are not required to share attributes**.
+A book in this dataset could be missing a `title` or `genre` attribute and still be successfully indexed by Meilisearch.

 ### Document id

-The document id is the value associated to the primary key.
-It is part of the primary field, and acts as a unique identifier for each of the documents of a given index.
+The document id is the value associated with the primary key.
+It is part of the primary field, and acts as a unique identifier for each documents in a given index.

 This unique value ensures that two documents in the same index cannot be exactly alike.
 If two documents in the same index have the same id, then they are treated as the same document and the more recent one will replace the older.

-The document id must of type integer or string, composed of alphanumeric characters `a-z A-Z 0-9`, hyphens `-`, and underscores `_`.
+The document id must be an integer or a string.
+If the id is a string, it can only contain alphanumeric characters (`a-z`, `A-Z`, `0-9`), hyphens (`-`), and underscores (`_`).

-#### Example:
+#### Example

 Good: